 The key to FIRST's success is the work of over 64,000 volunteer mentors, professional engineers, teachers, and other adults working with students across the country.
 In addition to the thousands of volunteer team mentors, FIRST competitions and other events were organized and staffed by over 14,000 event and committee volunteers.
 Through these volunteers, FIRST programs engaged over 250,000 young people during the last year.
 FIRST programs are growing rapidly in the United States and Canada, and demand is accelerating in other countries.

 What Is It?

 A unique varsity sport of the mind designed to help high-school-aged young people discover how interesting and rewarding the life of engineers and scientists can be.

 How Does it Work?

 The FIRST Robotics Competition stages short games played by autonomous and remote-controlled robots.
-The robots are designed and built in 6 weeks (from of a common set of parts) by a team of 15 to 25 high-school-aged young people and a handful of engineers-mentors.
+The robots are designed and built in 6 weeks (from of a common set of parts) by a team of high-school-aged young people and a handful of engineers-mentors.
 The students remotely control the robots in competition rounds on the field.
 Each school year, teams are formed in the fall.
 The FIRST Robotics Competition Kickoff in early January starts the six-week "build" season.
 Competitions take place in March and April.
 The FIRST Robotics Competition Regional events are typically held in university arenas.
-They involve 40 to 70 teams cheered by thousands of fans over two and a half days.
+They involve 40 to 70 teams, cheered by thousands of fans over the course of two and a half days.
 A championship event caps the season.
 Referees oversee the competition.
 Judges evaluate teams and present awards for design, technology, sportsmanship, commitments to FIRST, and many others.
 The Chairman's Award is FIRST's highest honor and recognizes a team that exemplifies the values of FIRST.